opensafely-actions/diabetes-algo/README.md

     tmp_nonmetform_drugs_dmd_date, and tmp_diabetes_medication_date [default
     tmp_first_diabetes_diag_date]

-    --df_output=FILENAME.RDS
+    --df_output=FILENAME.CSV.GZ
-    Output dataset. rds file.
-This is assumed to be added to the directory 'output' [default data_processed.rds]
+    Output dataset. csv.gz or rds file.
+This is assumed to be added to the directory 'output' [default data_processed.csv.gz]

     --config=
     Config parsed from the YAML